hixio-mh/get-today/README.md

 # Get Today Javascript Action

 This action sets the today following format "DD/MM/YYYY" to the `today` output.
-Useful for setting build times in subsequent steps, or keeping the same recorded time for the entire workflow.
+Useful for setting release date.

 ## Outputs